slatedocs/slate/source/index.html.md

 }
 ```

-An endpoint to retrieve and/or re-send the latest callback status of a transaction is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#api-payment-status](https://api-docs.oyindonesia.com/#api-payment-status).
+An endpoint to check your payment or invoice data is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#api-get](https://api-docs.oyindonesia.com/#api-get).

 > Below is an example of a request body to execute your request: